-Father of boy killed on ICON Orlando ride found out about death via graphic video
+Father of teen killed on amusement park ride learned of death via graphic video

-Father of boy killed on ICON Orlando ride found out about death via graphic social media video
+Father of teen killed on Orlando amusement park ride found out about his death via graphic social media video

 ‘I want to know what happened to my son.
 I want to know why my son is in a white bag’